phundament/app/docs/20-installation.md

 Get it!
 -------

-> Note: Have a look at the [deployments](50-deploy.md) if you prefer a setup with Docker, vagrant or PaaS.
+> Note: Have a look at the [deployments](50-deploy.md) section if you prefer a setup with Docker, Vagrant or PaaS.

 ```
 composer create-project --stability=dev phundament/app